10 tips on how to study effectively

 • creating concept maps and diagrams

-• formulating questions and problems that you can come back to and solve, effectively creating a quiz for yourself
+• formulating questions and problems that you can come back to and solve, effectively creating a pop quiz for yourself

 8. Set up a quiet study space

-It is important to have a designated study area that is free from distraction and will allow you to study effectively.
+It is important to have a designated study area that is free from distraction and so, will allow you to study effectively.

 You can also try out VU’s student lounges and learning spaces.

 For many students, the greatest distraction is their phone.
 You may find it helpful to switch your phone to silent – or even off – for the duration of your study session.
+If you're studying to get through your final school exams, don't forget you'll have the whole summer for Snapchat!

 You can also use apps such as Freedom or FocusMe to block non-essential apps from your phone, while you’re trying to learn.